 While generative AI transforms pharmaceutical advertising efficiency, human expertise remains irreplaceable.
 Medical accuracy, ethical considerations, and genuine patient empathy require human oversight.
 The most successful implementations use AI in pharmaceutical industry applications as a force multiplier for human creativity rather than a replacement.

 The transformation is already underway.
-McKinsey estimates that generative AI could generate $60 billion to $110 billion annually for the pharmaceutical industry, with significant impacts on marketing and sales functions.
+McKinsey estimates that generative AI could generate $60 billion to $110 billion annually for the pharmaceutical industry1, with significant impacts on marketing and sales functions.
 Whether you're a pharmaceutical marketer, agency professional, or healthcare communicator, now is the time to explore these tools.

-The future of pharmaceutical advertising isn't about choosing between human creativity and AI efficiency—it's about combining both to create AI marketing campaigns that reach the right patients with the right message at the right time.
+The future of pharmaceutical advertising isn't about choosing between human creativity and AI efficiency but about combining both to create AI marketing campaigns that reach the right patients with the right message at the right time.
+In an industry where effective communication can literally save lives, that's a transformation worth embracing.